Boreal Canoe Trip 2026 | Toronto to Muskoka Canoe Camping & Dancing

 Noon: Brunch

 You can swim, float, canoe, and hike up the river to see more waterfalls.
-Dreamy music begins in the afternoon.
+Dreamy music begins in the afternoon beside a basin where the water gently swirls from a waterfall.

 7:00 PM: Dinner